chanwutk/pleiades/README.md

 - Design & Implementation:
   - Syntax tree for representing a state of working Vega-Lite view
-  - Validation for an operation, such as axis compatibility before layering, and datasets compatibility before facet-/repeating
+  - Validation for operations, such as axis compatibility before layering, and datasets compatibility before facet-/repeating
   - The logic for syntax tree modification for operations
   - Inner View Navigator
 - Paper: